 LocationAlhambra , CA United States

-While U.S. Census figures put Asians at 5.2 percent of the United States population, this report states that in the San Gabriel Valley, Asian Americans are the second largest ethnic group, and make up 28 percent of the region’s population.
+While U.S. Census figures put Asians at 5.2 percent of the United States population, the report stated that in the San Gabriel Valley, Asian Americans are the second largest ethnic group, behind Latinos, and make up 28 percent of the region’s population.
 Many San Gabriel Valley cities, like Alhambra, have a majority Asian population.
 Asian Americans have also made great contributions to the region’s economy, with Asian-owned businesses numbering at 82,000, employing more than 91,000 workers who earn more than $2.7 billion in wages.

 With those achievements comes challenges, with many Asian Americans living in poverty, stuck in low-wage jobs, and having inadequate access to healthcare, education, affordable housing, voter registration information and other services, namely because of language and cultural barriers.
-Outcomes often differ across Asian ethnic groups, which is why groups like AAAJ have advocated for breaking such data down by ethnicity and other more specific factors, a practice called data disaggregation.
+Outcomes often differ across Asian ethnic groups, which is why groups like AAAJ have advocated for breaking down such data by ethnicity, a practice called data disaggregation.

 Data disaggregation has drawn opposition in California, with critics from the Chinese American community in particular saying that it undermines their own efforts to achieve equality.